VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 \subsection{TOI-1694}

 TOI-1694b is a sub-Saturn or super-Neptune (5.46 $R_{\earth}$) planet orbiting bright (Vmag = 11.45, Tmag = 10.74) star TOI-1694 (0.82 $R_{\sun}$, 0.84 $M_{\sun}$), observed in TESS sectors 19 and 20.
-It orbits the star at a distance of 0.039 AU with an orbital period 3.77 days and having an equilibrium temperature 1136.57 K. 'Alopeke and NIRC2 high resolution imaging showed no contaminating stellar companion.
-The \texttt{VESPA} FPP and \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using three available contrast curve files.
-These FPP values are consisting with the source of transit signal being on the target star.
-Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 25.71 $M_{\earth}$.
-Based on this resultant RV semi-amplitude is 11.81 m $s^{-1}$.
+It orbits the star at a distance of 0.039 AU with an orbital period 3.77 days and having an equilibrium temperature 1136.57 K. 'Alopeke and NIRC2 high resolution imaging showed no contaminating stellar companion and the ground-based follow-up observations verified the transit event occur within the target star follow-up aperture, and there is no strong filter dependent depth chromaticity, and there are no other obvious or Gaia DR2 or TIC stars contaminating the follow-up aperture that are bright enough to cause the TESS detection.
+The \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using three available contrast curve files.
+These FPP values are consistent with the source of transit signal being on the target star.
+Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 25.5 $\pm$ 11.9 $M_{\earth}$.
+Based on this, the resultant RV semi-amplitude is 11.81 m $s^{-1}$.
 TSM and ESM are estimated as 125.91 and 25.89 respectively which are above the recommended threshold of \cite{2018PASP..130k4401K}.
 So this target will be favourable for both transmission and emission spectroscopy.
+This planet also has one Jupiter analog outer companion TOI-1694c (M$\sin{i}$ = 1.05 M$_J$, P = 389 days) discovered by \citet{2023AJ....165...60V}.
+Our predicted mass 25.5 $\pm$ 11.9 $M_{\earth}$ for TOI-1694b using \citet{2017ApJ...834...17C} is also comparable to the true measured by \citet{2023AJ....165...60V}, that is 26.1 $\pm$ 2.2 $M_{\earth}$.